neptune-ai/docs/docs/python-api/how-to/track.rst

 Log metrics to Neptune
 ----------------------
-How to track multiple metrics (loss, scores) in the experiment?
+How do I track multiple metrics (loss, scores) in the experiment?

 Solution
 ^^^^^^^^